Table of Contents

-Regrettably, when a death occurs, you are not eligible to file a personal injury lawsuit.
-However, even if you don’t match the fundamental conditions for a personal injury case, you aren’t out of options as family members.
+Regrettably, you are not eligible to file a personal injury lawsuit when a death occurs.
+However, even if you don’t match the fundamental conditions for an individual injury case, you aren’t out of options as family members.
 Instead, you might be dealing with a wrongful death claim.

-The essential elements of both a personal injury and a wrongful death lawsuit are very similar.
+The essential elements of a personal injury and a wrongful death lawsuit are very similar.
 In both cases, another person’s negligence or mistake caused an injury that resulted in damage.
-Whether the injury resulted in excessive medical expenditures, missed pay, or pain and suffering, the injured person’s quality of life got harmed as a result of the event.
+Whether the injury resulted in excessive medical expenditures, missed pay, or pain and suffering, the injured person’s quality of life was harmed due to the event.

-The distinction between a wrongful death case and a personal injury case is whether the wounded person lives or dies as a result of the harm.
+The distinction between a wrongful death case and a personal injury case is whether the wounded person lives or dies due to the harm.
 If your family member or loved one has died, your case gets classified as wrongful death rather than personal injury.

-If you started a personal injury claim before the person died as a result of the injuries, you have to drop it and start again with a wrongful death claim.
+If you started a personal injury claim before the person died due to the injuries, you have to drop it and start again with a wrongful death claim.
 Furthermore, a personal injury claim might also get terminated if the injured person passes away.
-In most wrongful death instances, a family member or another decedent’s representative might try to characterize their deceased loved one.
+In most wrongful deaths, a family member or another decedent’s representative might try to characterize their deceased loved one.

 Even though a wrongful death claim and a personal injury claim are similar in many ways, there are some significant differences between the two types of lawsuits.
 When you transition from an individual injury case to a wrongful death case, one of the most important differences you may notice is the number of damages or harm you can claim.

 When you file personal injury claims, you are almost certainly seeking compensation or damages in three areas.
 The first is the medical expenses for past, current, and future therapies you need to recover from your injury and improve your quality of life.
-Secondly, you’re claiming lost pay for time away from work due to the injury.
+Secondly, you claim lost pay for time away from work due to the injury.

-Lastly, you’re probably looking for financial recompense for the pain and suffering you’ve had as a result of the accident.
+Lastly, you’re probably looking for financial compensation for the pain and suffering you’ve had due to the accident.

 The harm and damages in your case may vary if it progresses from a personal injury lawsuit to a wrongful death lawsuit.
 There are no additional treatments, experts, or prescriptions that you need to budget for in the case of medical expenditures.
 In the medical field, the reimbursement you receive is mostly for previous treatments and operations.